John-Abbott-College/6P3-Notes/lectures/reterminal-setup/index.md

 #### Connecting over CLI

 You can establish an SSH connection to the reTerminal from your developer environment.
-If your connection is successful you should see the a similar prompt:
+If your connection is successful you should see a prompt like so:

 `user-name@hostname:~ $`